xanderstevenson/community-content-pipeline/README.md

 ### Alternate ways to create your MP3.

-* With either way, don't forget to commit your .txt and MP3 files in the repo, to serve as backups.
+* With either way, don't forget to paste and commit your .docx or .txt and MP3 files in the repo, to serve as backups.

 1. Use [txt_2_mp3](https://github.com/xanderstevenson/txt_2_mp3) - this will give you more control over the accent you want.
 When it's finished, upload the MP3 to your project folder in the this repo, under developer-hub and don't forget to attach it to your blog/article on the community.